 I sincerely thank everyone for the exceptional support given to us.

 The Shinko Group is committed to developing highly competitive products, based on our interconnection technology that brings the marvelous features and benefits of semiconductor devices into people’s lives.
 We will strive to provide products and services with high value for customers and to support their success.
 Through these initiatives, we will pursue our own development and growth.
-In addition, we will focus on cash flow and on building a solid management foundation able to continuously generate profits.
+In addition, we will focus on cash flow and on building a solid management foundation able to continually generate profits.

-To achieve “Progress without Limits,” the Shinko Group will provide customers in semiconductor markets where continued growth is expected with high-value products and services offering solid value and rooted in customer needs for function, performance, cost, and quality.
+To achieve “Progress without Limits,” the Shinko Group will provide customers in semiconductor markets where continued growth is expected with high-value products and services offering solid value and rooted in customer requirements for function, performance, cost, and quality.